Peloton pulls viral ad after star Chris Noth accused of sexual assault

-Less than a week after a viral Peloton ad came out starring his Sex and the City character Mr. Big, Chris Noth is in the news again.
-Peloton has removed the ad from its social media platforms following a Thursday report from The Hollywood Reporter that two women have accused Noth of sexual assault.
+Less than a week after Peloton rolled out an ad starring Chris Noth's Sex and the City character Mr. Big, Noth is in the news again.
+Peloton has removed the viral ad from its social media platforms following a Thursday report from The Hollywood Reporter that two women have accused Noth of sexual assault.

-"Every single sexual assault accusation must be taken seriously," a Peloton spokesperson said in an email statement to CNET.
+"Every single sexual assault accusation must be taken seriously," a Peloton spokesperson said in a statement emailed to CNET.
 "We were unaware of these allegations when we featured Chris Noth in our response to HBO's reboot.
 As we seek to learn more, we have stopped promoting this video and archived related social posts."

 Representatives for HBO declined to comment.